msmyrn96/Portfolio/README.md

 - **Bootstrap:** For responsive grid layouts and components.
 - **SCSS:** For managing styles and making the design more modular and maintainable.
 - **Docker:** To containerize the portfolio, encapsulating the application and all its dependencies in a portable image.
+- **Github Workflows:** Workflows are triggered by events such as pushes to the master branch or pull requests, ensuring that every change is automatically validated and deployed.

 ## Installation & Setup